rbe549/rbe549.github.io/project4fall2023aerial.md

 <a name='testset'></a>
 ## 5. Testing (Live Demo) And Grading
 On the day of the deadline, each team will be given a 15 minute slot for demoing their code in action to the instructors.
-The instructors will place the windows as they wish (approximate window locations will be given to you).
-The task is the fly through all windows/gates as fast as possible without any collisions.
+The instructors will place the window as they wish (approximate window pose will be given to you).
+The task is the fly through the an unknown gap as fast as possible without any collisions.
 You can get as many attempts as you want to accomplish this within your 15 minute time slot.
-Your final grade for the demo is decided based on completion (the number of gates you fly through) and time.
+Your final grade for the demo is decided based on completion (successful flight through a window) and time.

 <a name='sub'></a>